jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Set ```callFunction``` to be False, if you don't want to call any associated functions.

 * `.clearAllCheckBoxes(callFunction=False)`
-    This will clear (untick) all of the CheckBoxes in the app.
+    This will clear (untick) all CheckBoxes in the app.
     Set ```callFunction``` to be True, if you want to call any associated functions.

 ####Get CheckBoxes